Skip to content

 Query catalog showing the Recent and Catalog tabs for accessing saved and recent queries

-Query history is session-aware but persists across sessions for a limited period.
-It is not shared with other users.
+Query history is stored locally per browser and is not shared with other users.

 Use them together